RedHatInsights/payload-tracker/README.md

 pipenv install
 ```

-2. Start Postgres Database (might need to run this as root depending on your docker setup)
+2. Start Postgres Database and Kafka (might need to run this as root depending on your docker setup)
 ```
-docker-compose up payload-tracker-db
+docker-compose up
 ```

 3. Migrate the Database